artjing/ARGallery-iOS-ARkit-Unity/README.md

 #### 3. Arrange the ios project
 Inside xcode, File > Add files > Choose the exported unity project target into current worksapce.
 #### 4. Add unity.framework into ARGallery.xcodeproj

+## Attribution

+-   Feel free to use the code for any purpose, but we request that you attribute the work to  [_Jing Dong_](https://github.com/artjing)

+Thank you and enjoy!